Psyhackological/ytxt/README.md

 ## Features
 - Downloads .vtt subtitle files and saves it to a clean looking .txt file with the same name.
-- Easy customizable through flags. (for example easy to choose different subtitle languages)
+- Easy customizable through flags. (for example: easy to choose different subtitle languages)
 - Easy to use Command Line Interface thanks to argparse.

 See [samples folder](samples/) for understanding how it works.